What Can Hotel Soundproofing Do for Your Business?

 Sound waves travel until they get absorbed by a sound-absorbing material or dissipate.
 Sound waves can penetrate improperly insulated walls, windows, doors and floors, and seep through cracks and gaps.

 Low-frequency sounds are especially difficult to treat.
 Low-frequency sounds have long sound waves and are tougher to block.
 So, if a hotel guest likes to blast the bass through their music system, it will likely impact the neighboring rooms if you don’t have dense materials to block the sound.
 Adequate hotel soundproofing can help eliminate all-frequency sounds by blocking and absorbing sound waves.
 You’ll need to address all the areas of each hotel room where sound might get through, such as the doors, walls, windows, floors and ceilings.

 Doors are a weak spot when it comes to sound.
 Doors that lack density and aren’t sealed around the edges allow noise to leak inside.
 To soundproof the doors in your hotel, first consider if you can switch out hollow core doors for heavy solid core doors, as they will be much better at blocking sound.
 Whether you have solid or hollow doors, you’ll still want to take the following steps to soundproof hotel doors:

 - Install automatic door sweeps: An automatic door sweep attaches to the bottom of a door and pushes down against the door threshold as the door closes, forming a tight seal.
 This keeps sound from seeping underneath the door.
 Our Quiet Door™ Automatic Door Sweep is easy to install and made with durable aluminum and sound-blocking silicone.

-- Install perimeter seals: You also need to keep sound from leaking through the sides of doors.
+- Install perimeter seals: You also need to keep sound from leaking through the sides of hotel doors.
 To seal up door perimeters, you can install tight-fitting silicone seals like our Quiet Door™ Perimeter Seals.